sheacon/used_car_pricing/notes/data_request_boiler.md

 My topic compares modelling approaches for estimations of used car prices over time, as well as comparisons between public listings and ultimate transaction price.

-To properly conduct my research, I would need data on the actual sales prices of vehicles, and it's my understanding that the best place to get this is from vehicle registrations.
+To properly conduct my research, I would need data on the actual sales prices of vehicles, and it's my understanding that the best place to get this is from vehicle titles/registrations.

 I would like to submit a FOIA request for relevant records, but first I want to better understand what data is available and how you prefer to consider such requests.